Slow Down: Keeping Children Safe in School Zones

 Experts say that in order to make school traffic safer, teachers need to collaborate with administrators and parents to address both these essential elements.
 Here we’ll look at the infrastructure approach, and then consider how best to address behavioural issues.

 Problems occur when traffic piles up.
-Twice a day school zones become a focal point of activity, with busses, cars, and kids on foot all heading for the same narrow entry zone at about the same time.
+Twice a day school zones become a focal point of activity, with buses, cars, and kids on foot all heading for the same narrow entry zone at about the same time.
 A structural approach calls for schools to separate out the different modalities.

-Add to this essential infrastructure: Specifically, marked crosswalks to guide pedestrian safety across the travel lines and through drop zones.
+Add to this essential infrastructure: specifically, marked crosswalks to guide pedestrian safety across the travel lines and through drop zones.
 Crafting those pedestrian passages takes some forethought, however.
 “We worked on a project where they had people walking four hundred feet out of the way to get to the crosswalk,” Finkelstein said.
 “As a middle schooler you are not going to go 400 feet out of your way to cross.
 You’re just going to run across the street.”

 Taking a step further back, it’s possible to look at larger-scale design elements as a way to ease the pressure.
 At the National Safety Council, Director of Transportation Safety Alex Epstein recommends routing pedestrian approaches in such a way as to pull kids away from the crush of pick-up and drop-off traffic, rather than funneling everyone toward the same entry point.
 “The goal is to separate motor vehicles from pedestrians so they don’t all enter at the same place,” he said.